 Observing fire in its’ raw form is one ritual activity that directly connects you to eternity, your ancestors, and every age of man before you.
 Every human eye of the past has gazed into the same flames, unaltered by the tides of time; unwavering in the face of constant change.
 It remains untainted, unsoiled, and is still the most ideal element for physical and spiritual workings of vigor, might, and power.
 Fire is the master of change.
 It is destruction, chaos, fury and frenzy.
 It is the perfect soil for new beginnings and growth to rise up out of; for change to fruit from.
 Fire shall forever remain the same, an anchor for natural reality.

 With every ritual fire we burn or every fire meditation we undertake we gain foothold on the steps to eternity.
 We absorb, convert, and use its power to propel us forward with precision, force, and fury.
-Nothing can stop one who’s fire burns strong and it is our duty to carry those flames into the next age; and ultimately to our death.
+Nothing can stop one whose fire burns strong and it is our duty to carry those flames into the next age; and ultimately to our death.
 It is our duty to carry the symbolic torch of blood through time and to nurture the ancestral fire; never letting it become weak or dwindle away.
 Through our preservation of the flames, and through our transferring of power to our kin, we will ensure and solidify our path to ascension.
 Through the line of blood, the sanguine fire of the tribe, we solidify our continuance towards boundless freedom.